 A power of attorney can also create the opportunity for financial abuse.
 In some cases, attorneys have been known to steal funds or sell property or other assets.

 If you think someone is abusing their position as an attorney, or if you hold an enduring power of attorney and have been accused of abusing it, talk to an experienced estate litigation lawyer.
-That way you'll understand the options available to you and the other party and can make an informed decision regarding how to proceed.
+That way, you'll understand the options available to you and the other party and can decide how to proceed.

 Jointly Held Assets